A summary of all we’ve learned about how to knit for homeless people, plus wise words from the founder of Emily’s Hats for Hope

 If you’re working for just one charity, you’ll probably be fine, but if you decide to donate to multiple charities, be sure you remember their guidelines and who you’re knitting for.

-5. Always, always, always check the guidelines for the charity you’re knitting for!
-Unfortunately, some charities have to dump a lot of projects because they haven’t been knitted to the guidelines offered by the charity.
+5. Always, always, always check the guidelines for the charity you’re knitting for.
+Unfortunately, charities often have to dump many projects because they don’t fit their guidelines.

-Charity knitters should not knit for homeless people simply because they believe “homeless people will take anything”; rather, knit for homeless people because they are often the forgotten people of society.
-They are the outcasts, and it’s sadly easy for them to believe they are no longer worth anything because they don’t have a job or can’t work.
+Sadly, homeless people tend to be outcasts.
+It’s far too easy for them to believe they are no longer worth anything because they don’t have a job or can’t work.

 Thank you so much to the charities who contributed!
-And now, why don’t we start knitting for homeless charities?
+Who’s ready to knit for homeless charities?